kpopdev/ourbotprivacy/instagram app privacy.md

-i have big discord server and big discord bot. and it send notification when the kpop idols updates their instagram. also i get icon and pages info like likes and how many people commanded. to a embed thats all.
+i have big discord server and big discord bot. and it send notification when the kpop idols updates their instagram. i just need data from people from and their bio and likes and comments to make a embed and send it on discord channel thats all. only my users can add kpop idols instagram.